neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-create-apps-in-teams.md

     ![A screenshot of the collaborate permission selected](03-1/media/ex3-t3-image3.png)

-5. You may test the application with another user and see how it behaves.
+5. You may wish to test the application with another user in your tenant and see how it behaves.